mattmakai/fullstackpython.com/content/pages/04-web-development/55-api-creation.markdown

 * [API Science](https://www.apiscience.com/) is focused on deep API testing, including multi-step API calls and monitoring of external APIs.

-* [SmartBear](http://smartbear.com/api-testing/) has several API monitoring
-  and testing tools for APIs.

 ## API creation resources
 * [An API is only as good as its documentation](https://rocketeer.be/blog/2015/03/api-quality/)